bitmark-inc/docs/learning-bitmark/quick-start/working-with-bitmarks/transferring-bitmarks.md

 # Transferring Bitmark Certificates

 Once an asset has been registered, the owner can trade it by creating a transfer record that points back to the original issue record (or to a previous transfer record) and that lists the new owner of the asset.
-Because the blockchain is ordered and because it's immutable, this creates a permanent chain of custody, reaching back to the asset's origins.
+Because the blockchain is ordered and because it's immutable, this creates a permanent chain of custody reaching back to the asset's origins.

 <div style="background-color: #efefef; text-align: center;">
     <img src="images/TransferringBitmark_0.png" alt="Record chain" title="Record chain" style="padding: 20px" />
 </div>

-Bitmark owners can transfer their Bitmark Certificates to others using the [Bitmark App](#transferring-bitmarks-using-the-bitmark-app), the [Bitmark SDK](#transferring-bitmarks-using-the-bitmark-sdk), or the [Bitmark CLI](#transferring-bitmarks-using-the-bitmark-cli).
+Bitmark owners can transfer their Bitmark Certificates to others using the [Bitmark App](#transferring-bitmarks-using-the-bitmark-app), the [Bitmark SDK](#transferring-bitmarks-using-the-bitmark-sdk), or the [Bitmark-CLI](#transferring-bitmarks-using-the-bitmark-cli).

 ## Prerequisites